 model-defaults command allows a user to display the

-configuration values for a model as well as set and unset those values for use
+configuration values for a model as well as set default values that all new

 instead of just the controller.